minhthi-uit/nx-document-assignment/README.md

      - Any **assets, configurations, and dependencies** required to run the application.
    - The backend is already provided, so candidates only need to implement the frontend.

+### **Using AI Tools (Encouraged!)**

+We encourage you to leverage AI tools (e.g., GitHub Copilot, ChatGPT, Tabnine) to improve efficiency, code quality, and problem-solving.
+However, ensure that you **understand and can explain** all the code you submit.

 2. **Live Link (Optional):**
    - Optionally, you can **deploy the website** on a hosting platform and provide the live link.
    - This will allow the reviewers to interact with the application directly.

 ## **Evaluation Criteria**